 - 1. Focus development in existing downtowns and infill sites, and reuse historic buildings. - 2.
 Reuse vacant land and structures in innovative ways. - 3.
 Monitor and respond to changes in land use demand and support opportunities to reposition obsolete uses and structures. - 4.
-Work with the State of Wisconsin to mitigate land use concerns regarding renewable energy.
+Work with the State of Wisconsin to mitigate land use concerns regarding renewable energy. - 5.
+Encourage local units of government to develop and update individual comprehensive plans and create or modify implementation tools to reflect the future needs of their communities.

-- 1. Work with regional, state, and federal agencies to rehabilitate parcels to "shovel ready" status. - 2.
-Consolidate parcels where applicable for redevelopment. - 3.
-Collaborate with regional economic development organizations to establish a single point of contact for developers. - 4.
-Create incentives and policies that encourage mixed-use developments to expand potential uses of sites. - 5.
-Promote the reuse of vacant buildings for creative, mixed-use development. - 6.
-Explore creative ways to repurpose commercial space for housing. - Work with the State of Wisconsin Public Service Commission to promote and utilize tools and policies that mitigate land use concerns associated with wind, solar, and other renewable energy sources. - 8.
-Support expansion of services and infrastructure that enables remote workers to live in the region, particularly in communities with declining populations. - 9.
-Give priority to property proposals that incorporate high-performance building practices. - 10.
-Support the use of land to extend parks and recreation opportunities. - 11.
-Utilize employment, housing, and population projections to identify future land uses. - 12.
-Support waterfront redevelopment that enhances the economy and environment.
+- 1. Work with Regional, State, and federal agencies to rehabilitate parcels to "shovel ready" status. - 2.
+Collaborate with Regional economic development organizations to establish a single point of contact for developers. - 3.
+Create incentives and policies that encourage mixed-use developments to expand potential uses of sites.

+- 4. Promote the reuse of vacant buildings for creative, mixed-use development. - 5.
+Explore creative ways to repurpose commercial space for housing. - 6.
+Work with the State of Wisconsin Public Service Commission to promote and utilize tools and policies that mitigate land use concerns associated with wind, solar, and other renewable energy sources. - 7.
+Support expansion of services and infrastructure that enables remote workers to live in the Region, particularly in communities with declining populations. - 8.
+Give priority to property proposals that incorporate high-performance building practices. - 9.
+Support the use of land to extend parks and recreation opportunities. - 10.
+Utilize employment, housing, and population projections to identify future land uses. - 11.
+Support waterfront redevelopment that enhances the economy and environment. - 12.
+Promote infill development, especially for residential uses.